wing5wong/artisan-whs-static/source/_courses/SCIE.md

 ---
 **Purpose:**

-To introduce students to Science and its place in the world around us.
-To practice and use the scientific method of investigation and apply it to various situations.
+To develop skills that enable students to generate and test ideas, observe, investigate and model phenomena.
+They will develop scientific knowledge, understanding and explaining skills.

 **Content:**